 In the Office of the Secretary of the State and the Elections Enforcement Commission this class is accountable for independently performing a full range of tasks in assisting in the administration of election laws or the administration and enforcement of campaign financing and disclosure laws.

-Works under the general supervision of a Legislative and Administrative Manager, Director of Public Campaign Financing or other employee of higher grade
+Works under the general supervision of a Assistant Legal Director or other employee of higher grade.

 May lead lower level employees as assigned.

 Assists in the preparation and editing of ballots, forms and instructions related to elections or campaign financing;

 Prepares and furnishes information and educational materials for state and local officials, candidates, political committees, lobbyists, citizens and other concerned parties concerning elections or campaign finance;